inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

 Now we know how to draw points, lines and shapes, but we still haven’t defined what they represent.
-We want to be able to say that our points are shops, schools, or something else, and whether our shapes are fields, buildings, or something else.
+We want to be able to say that our points are shops, schools or something else, and whether our shapes are fields, buildings or something else.

 44. Click the :guilabel:`Select` tool, in the column of buttons on the left.